smellyboteval/smellybot/README.md

 # Smellybot

 ### Step1 A: Install the bot
-1. Fork the smellybot repository to your account: https://github.com/amalazba/smellybot
+1. Fork the [Smellybot](https://github.com/amalazba/smellybot) repository to your account
-2. Install the Github app named Smelly-Bot into the forked repository (ONLY): https://github.com/apps/smelly-bot
+2. Install the Github app named Smelly-Bot into the forked repository (ONLY) from [here](https://github.com/apps/smelly-bot)
 3. Add two Actions secrets APP_ID and APP_PRIVATE_KEY, use the values in secrets.txt file: repo Settings >> Secrets and variables >> actions >> New repository secret
 4. Make sure the Issues tap is available, to enable: repo Settings >> General >> Features >> issues
 5. Enable GitHub Actions: Go to Actions tap >> click on "I understand my workflows, go ahead and enable them"